-South Korean investigators enter president’s home in second arrest attempt
+South Korea’s President Yoon arrested after ill-fated martial law attempt

 Investigators used ladders to climb into President Yoon Suk-yeol’s compound after he failed to appear at his impeachment trial.

-South Korean investigators have used ladders to climb into the residential compound of impeached President Yoon Suk-yeol, in their second attempt to arrest him for his short-lived imposition of martial law, according to reports.
+South Korean investigators have arrested South Korea’s suspended President Yoon Suk-yeol just under six weeks after he imposed martial law in a move swiftly overturned by the country’s National Assembly, according to South Korea’s Yonhap news agency.

-South Korea’s Yonhap news agency said dozens of police officials had entered Yoon’s compound in central Seoul as of 7:30am local time (22:30 GMT) on Wednesday.
+South Korean investigators had used ladders to climb into the residential compound of the impeached president earlier on Wednesday, Yonhap reports.

 The investigators were initially blocked by the Presidential Security Service, which barricaded the entrance using vehicles, as well as a group of lawmakers from the governing conservative People Power Party and Yoon’s lawyers, Yonhap said.